 Campus Ministry dedicates itself to pastoral care, faith formation, and furthering the common good through practice of the Benedictine hallmarks in our community.

 We celebrate the Catholic acknowledgement of the rich diversity of faiths at Benedictine University.
 Through our programs and services, we aim to assist Benedictine students, faculty, staff, and administration in their spiritual and personal growth.

 You are invited to get involved with the wide variety of opportunities we have to offer!
 Whether you enjoy serving those in need, would like to use your musical talents in worship, or are seeking to learn more about your faith or others, our doors are always open!

-Carrie Roberts, M.A., is a former graduate assistant/intern of Villanova University’s Campus Ministry.
-She earned a Master of Arts in Theology and a graduate certificate in Pastoral Ministry from Villanova, and earned a Bachelor of Arts in Philosophy and a Bachelor of Arts in Theology from Aquinas College.
-She has experience as a residence hall minister and has been on the organizational team for service trips within the United States and to Belize and Cambodia.
-Roberts organizes all of Benedictine’s Campus Ministry service and social justice opportunities.
+Carrie Roberts, M.A., is a former graduate assistant of Villanova University’s Campus Ministry.
+She earned a Master of Arts in Theology and a graduate certificate in Pastoral Ministry from Villanova, and earned a Bachelor of Arts in Philosophy and Theology from Aquinas College.
+She has experience as a residence hall minister and has been on the organizational team for service trips within the United States and to Belize, Cambodia, the Philippines, Bolivia and the Dominican Republic.
+Carrie organizes all of Benedictine’s Campus Ministry service and social justice opportunities.

 Phone: (630) 829-6030 | Send Fr.
 Philip an Email